Correlated cryo-fluorescence and cryo-electron microscopy with high spatial precision and improved sensitivity.

 Martin, N., Welsch, S., Jolly, C., Briggs, J.A., Vaux, D. & Sattentau, Q.J.

-HIV-1 can disseminate between CD4(+) T cells via diffusion-limited cell-free viral spread or by directed cell-cell transfer using virally-induced structures termed virological synapses.
-Although T cell virological synapses have been well characterized, it is unclear whether this mode of viral spread is susceptible to inhibition by neutralizing antibodies and entry inhibitors.
-Here we show that both cell-cell and cell-free viral spread are equivalently sensitive to entry inhibition.
-Fluorescence imaging analysis measuring virological synapse lifetimes and inhibitor time-of-addition studies implied that inhibitors can access pre-formed virological synapses and interfere with HIV-1 cell-cell infection.
-This concept was supported by electron tomography that revealed the T cell virological synapse to be a relatively permeable structure.
-VS-mediated HIV-1 spread is thus efficient, but is not an immune or entry inhibitor evasion mechanism, a result that is encouraging for vaccine and drug design.
+Human immunodeficiency virus type 1 (HIV-1) can disseminate between CD4(+) T cells via diffusion-limited cell-free viral spread or by directed cell-cell transfer using virally induced structures termed virological synapses.
+Although T-cell virological synapses have been well characterized, it is unclear whether this mode of viral spread is susceptible to inhibition by neutralizing antibodies and entry inhibitors.
+We show here that both cell-cell and cell-free viral spread are equivalently sensitive to entry inhibition.
+Fluorescence imaging analysis measuring virological synapse lifetimes and inhibitor time-of-addition studies implied that inhibitors can access preformed virological synapses and interfere with HIV-1 cell-cell infection.
+This concept was supported by electron tomography that revealed the T-cell virological synapse to be a relatively permeable structure.
+Virological synapse-mediated HIV-1 spread is thus efficient but is not an immune or entry inhibitor evasion mechanism, a result that is encouraging for vaccine and drug design.

 Computational model of membrane fission catalyzed by ESCRT-III.